Ski Trip Packing List: Must Have Kids Ski Trip Essentials and Gear for Cold Weather

 Ski gear is expensive and if it’s not something you are able to go and do on a regular basis it’s best to purchase neutral colors that can be passed down to younger siblings for future trips!

 I tried to stick to a neutral palate as much as I could with grays and blacks when possible!
+When we went to North Carolina I had purchased pink ski gear for my daughters and now that our fourth child is a boy their pink outfits weren’t passed down to him.

 A big tip I highly recommend is to purchase everything in advance prior to traveling for your cold weather trip.